GTP95/sofa/README.md

 was recording the registers any time that some instruction in the code under test would have been in that range.
 This led to a bunch of odd recordings that should not have been there.

-He fixed this by creating his own hook that is currently (4/2/26) being reviewed in the Qiling repo: https://github.com/qilingframework/qiling/pull/1500.
+He fixed this by creating his own hook that is currently (last checked on 5/9/26) being reviewed in the Qiling repo: https://github.com/qilingframework/qiling/pull/1500.

 To fix the issue, after installing `qiling`, make sure to run the script `apply_qiling_patch.py` at least once before running Sofa.

 - **On Windows**:
    - Run the following command in **Command Prompt** or **PowerShell**:
-     ```bash
+     ```
      python sofa/tools/apply_qiling_patch.py
      ```